 - pip install tensorflow

-If you use the GPU-accelerated version you will need to set up the correct version of CuDNN eg
+If you wish to use GPU-acceleration you will need to set up the correct version of CuDNN (version depends on version of Tensorflow installed) eg

 - source /user/software/cuda/cudnn-7.6-cuda10.1-x86_64/setup.sh

 This must be set up in any new shell before running TensorFlow.

 TensorFlow builds in Docker Containers are provided by the TensorFlow developers.
 These can be run on our local system using Singularity eg to run the standard CPU-only TensorFlow